-Chinese medicine believes that there are five meridian lines on the back of a person and these are the paths through which life energy moves through the body.
+Traditional Chinese medicine believes that there are five meridian lines on the back of a person and these meridians are the paths through which life energy moves through the body.
 This energy flows through all the veins, arteries, organs and tissues.
-As long as this energy flow is smooth, the person is healthy but any disruptions can cause disorders.
+As long as this energy flow is smooth, the person is healthy, but any disruptions can cause disorders.
 Cupping treatment acts on up to 4 inches in depth from the surface of the skin and is thus highly beneficial.
-Possibly the most effective of deep tissue therapies, it can remove toxins and clear blockages.
+Possibly the most effective of deep tissue therapies, it can remove toxins and clear blockages from different meridian points in the body.
 Cupping can also be used on the legs, ankles, wrists and hands.
 It is believed that specific points on these sections of the body correlate to the different organs inside the body that are thus healed.
 For more information, check out our article, Overview of Traditional Chinese Medicine.

-Patients usually do not experience any serious side-effects except for some minor discomfort, circular bruises, swelling or slight burning.
+Patients usually do not experience any serious side-effects due to cup therapy except for some minor discomfort, circular bruises, swelling or slight burning.
 These effects are generally not painful and disappear in a few days and leave no lasting impressions.
 In rare cases, the patient might develop a skin infection.
 More on the Side Effects of Chinese Cupping Therapy.

-Although cupping therapy has been used in many cultures over thousands of years, modern medicine is still skeptic about its effectiveness.
+Although cupping therapy has been used in many cultures for thousands of years, including traditional Chinese medicine, modern medicine is still skeptic about its effectiveness.
 Research into this form of healing is a yet inconclusive and patients are advised to use it only as a supplement to more reliable forms of treatment such as medicines and when needed surgery.

 - http://www.webm d.com/balance/guide/cupping-therapy?page=2

 - http://www.acupu ncturetoday.com/abc/cupping.php